 Extra videos for q, j, z, u, n, k (which are the most tricky letters for pupils to master).

-As the programme is based on the Debbie Hepplewhite font, also provided are cue cards for all letters and various cue card mats and the opportunity to purchase the font so that teachers can use this in activities such as spelling lists.
+Another important element in handwriting development is the use of clear visuals that pupils can refer to, preferably on the table rather than just on screen.
+As the handwriting programme is based on the Debbie Hepplewhite font, also provided are cue cards for all letters and various cue card mats which can be printed and laminated.
+There is also the opportunity to purchase the font so that teachers can use this in worksheets such as spelling lists.

 (Please note that the school will need to purchase the Debbie Hepplewhite scheme of work which is about £20 to cover access to all the cue cards.)